International

 Main Sectors of Industry

-The agricultural sector contributes 5% of GDP and employs 7% of the active population (World Bank, latest data available).
+The agricultural sector contributes 3.8% of GDP and employs 6.8% of the active population (World Bank, latest data available).
 It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye, and oats), sugar beets, potatoes, and vegetables.
 Fishing and forestry are also important components of the primary sector.
 Apart from timber, which is largely exported, Latvia has almost no natural resources.
 Almost 30% of Latvia’s territory is destined for agricultural use.
-Since the early 90s, the structure of land management changed significantly, with the liquidation of collective farms in favor of household farms and – to a greater extent - of private farms, which currently dominate the country’s rural sector.
-According to provisional data from the Central Statistical Bureau, in 2023, an 8.1% decrease was noted in the volume of agriculture, forestry, and fishing, primarily due to a 7.8% drop in crop and livestock production and a 9.2% decline in forestry and logging.
-Conversely, there was a 2.2% increase observed in the fishery sector.
+Since the early 90s, the structure of land management changed significantly, with the liquidation of collective farms in favour of household farms and – to a greater extent - of private farms, which currently dominate the country’s rural sector.
+According to provisional data from the Central Statistical Bureau, in 2024, Latvia harvested 3.2 million tonnes of grain, 436.4 thousand tonnes (16.1%) more than in 2023.
+The average cereal yield reached 39.4 quintals per hectare, up 15.5% from the previous year.
+Winter cereal production increased by 321.4 thousand tonnes (15.3%), totalling 2.4 million tonnes.
+The value added of the agricultural sector increased by 2.8% y-o-y.

-The industrial sector contributes 21.6% of GDP and employs almost one-fourth of the active workforce (24%).
+The industrial sector contributes 22.3% of GDP and employs a similar share of the active workforce (22.9%).
 The construction, metallurgy, industrial food-processing, and mechanical engineering sectors are booming.
 Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber, and steel by-products.
-The manufacturing sector is estimated to account for 13% of the total GDP.
-Data published by the Central Statistical Bureau of Latvia (CSB) show that industrial production output decreased by 4.5% year-on-year in 2023.
-Output in manufacturing decreased by 4.5%, in electricity and gas supply by 0.8%, and in mining by 19% over a year.
-The country has to import all its energy products, mainly from Russia, and has been trying to diversify its sources following the Russian invasion of Ukraine and the resulting sanctions imposed by the EU.
+The manufacturing sector is estimated to account for 11% of the total GDP.
+Data published by the CSB show that, in 2024, industrial production decreased by 2.3%.
+Manufacturing output fell by 2.6%, and electricity and gas supply dropped by 2.7%.
+However, mining and quarrying saw an increase of 16.6%.

-The Latvian economy is driven by the services sector which contributes 61.7% of GDP and employs 70% of the active population.
+The Latvian economy is driven by the services sector which contributes 61.6% of GDP and employs 70.3% of the active population.
 Thanks to its attractive fiscal regulation, Latvia has developed a large financial services sector.
 Transportation and ICT are also important activities for the country’s economy (with more than 6,900 companies operating in the latter sector and a 6% contribution to GDP).
 Transportation, in particular, contributes nearly 7% of GDP and employs more than 8% of the workforce (official governmental figures).
-The banking sector comprises 16 banks, including 12 credit institutions registered in Latvia, and four branches of European institutions (European Banking Federation).
-In 2023, the value added of services increased by 0.8% y-o-y (CSB).
-The information and communication sector experienced a 3% increase.
-The largest sub-sectors, computer programming and consultancy, grew by 9.7%, and the provision of information services saw a 7% rise.
-However, telecommunication services witnessed a decline of 9.9%.
+The banking sector comprises 13 banks, including 9 credit institutions registered in Latvia, and four branches of European institutions (European Banking Federation).
+In 2024, the value added of services increased by 0.4% y-o-y (CSB).
+Retail trade rose by 0.9%, with non-food products up 2.3%, while food sales fell 1.7%.
+Wholesale trade and motor vehicle repair grew by 3.8%.
+Transport and storage declined by 7.9%, except for air transport, which increased by 14.0%.
+Accommodation services rose by 1.3%, with accommodation up 6.7%, but catering dropped 1.2%.
+The information and communication sector fell 1.3%, mainly due to declines in computer programming and telecommunications.
+However, information services grew by 5.0%.
+Financial and insurance activities grew by 3.1% (CSB).

 Breakdown of Economic Activity By Sector Agriculture Industry Services